o3de/o3de-multiplayersample/README.md

 * A configurable number of rounds (default: 3 rounds)
 * Configurable gem spawning patterns per round to drive player exploration
 * Support for 1 to 10 players
-* Rich sounds and visual effects support
+* Rich sounds and visual effects support via the O3DE OpenParticleSystem and O3DE Miniaudio gems.
 * Teleporters to aid player exploration and to demonstrate moving players.
 * [User Settings screen](Documentation/SettingsScreen.md)
 * Many points of extensibility